© Philharmonsicher Chor Oslo

 Philharmonischer Chor Oslo

-Øystein Fevang has been the artistic director of the Oslo Philharmonic Choir since 2006.
-Over the past ten years, the choir has participated in around 170 concerts with the Oslo Philharmonic Orchestra under some of the world's most renowned conductors.
-The choir has a very broad repertoire of choral-symphonic works and has also steadily developed its a-capella qualities under the direction of its conductor Øystein Fevang.
-The choir's recordings include ‘Gregorian Key’, ‘Edvard Grieg a cappella’ and ‘Julestemning’.
+Over the past ten years, the choir, which consists of around 100 singers, has performed in around 170 concerts with the Oslo Philharmonic Orchestra under some of the world's most famous conductors.
+The choir has a very broad repertoire of choral-symphonic works and has also steadily developed its a-cappella qualities under the direction of its conductor Øystein Fevang.
+The choir's recordings include "Gregorian Key", "Edvard Grieg a cappella" and "Julestemning".

 Today, the Oslo Philharmonic Choir is recognised by critics, audiences and guest conductors as one of the best Nordic choirs.